Skip to main content

 • Perform routine, necessary investigative work that would benefit your case

-• Investigate or present any evidence showing your alibi
+• Investigate or present any evidence proving your alibi

-• Question, subpoena, or even contact a witness that might have information pointing to your innocence
+• Question, subpoena, or even contact a witness who might have information pointing to your innocence

 • Hire an expert witness to counter the prosecution’s expert witness